onflow/docs/docs/cadence/language/access-control.md

 ### Mapping Composition

-In the definition of an entitlement mapping, it is possible to `include` the definition of one or more other mappings, to "inherit" their mapping relations.
+In the definition of an entitlement mapping, it is possible to `include` the definition of one or more other mappings, to copy over their mapping relations.
 For example:

 ```cadence